The US 395 road trip is one of the most action packed adventures in the west.

 13. Travertine Hot Springs

 This one is a slight detour to the right on an unpaved road, but one I’ve been able to do in an RV in the summer.
-In the winter you may need a 4-wheel-drive vehicle.
+In the winter you will probably want a 4-wheel-drive vehicle.

-The pools are not the hottest I’ve ever experienced, but the cool formations of them are really something!
+The pools are not the hottest I’ve ever experienced, but the cool travertine formations sure are photogenic!

 14. Lake Tahoe